A Bit of Background

 So, what does this mean?
 Let’s break this long rule down with some examples, starting with Latin.

 Ferrum is a Latin noun; it belongs to the neuter gender and means ‘iron’.
-If you want to say the iron is heavy in Latin, ferrum would be the subject of the sentence and so would need to be in the nominative case.
+If you want to say the iron melts in Latin, ferrum would be the subject of the sentence and so would need to be in the nominative case.
 The sentence would look so:

 However, the iron would need to be accusative in the sentence I hold the iron, as it is the object, the thing being held.